 Cyprus: Vote on UNFICYP Mandate Renewal Resolution*

-Tomorrow (29 July), the Security Council is scheduled to vote in person on a draft resolution renewing the mandate of the UN Peacekeeping Force in Cyprus (UNFICYP) for another six months, until 31 January 2022.
-The UK, the penholder on Cyprus, circulated a first draft of the resolution last week and members held two rounds of negotiations on 23 and 27 July.
-After passing silence this afternoon (28 July), the draft text was put in blue.
+Tomorrow (27 January), the Security Council is scheduled to vote on a draft resolution renewing the mandate of the UN Peacekeeping Force in Cyprus (UNFICYP) for another six months, until 31 July.
+The UK, the penholder on Cyprus, circulated a first draft of the resolution on 18 January and members held two rounds of negotiations on 20 and 24 January.
+After passing silence this morning (26 January), the draft text was put in blue.

 The negotiations on the draft resolution appear to have been smooth, reflecting the Council’s united support for UNFICYP’s work.
-The draft text in blue renews the mission’s mandate without making any changes to the mission’s tasks, which were most recently outlined in resolution 2561 of 29 January.
+The draft text in blue renews the mission’s mandate without making any changes to the mission’s core mandate and tasks, which were most recently outlined in resolution 2587 of 29 July 2021.
 Some language was modified to reflect recent developments, however.

-*Post-script: On 29 July, the Security Council adopted resolution 2587, renewing the mandate of the UN Peacekeeping Force in Cyprus (UNFICYP) for another six months, until 31 January 2022.
+*Post-script: On 27 January, the Security Council unanimously adopted resolution 2618, renewing the mandate of the UN Peacekeeping Force in Cyprus (UNFICYP) for another six months, until 31 July 2022.